Miroslav Mentel

-Miroslav "Miro" Mentel (born 2 December 1962 in Šurany) is a former Slovak footballer, currently is coach of goalkeepers in Slovakia national football team and also FK Inter Bratislava.
+Miroslav "Miro" Mentel (born 2 December 1962) is a Slovak former footballer who is coach of goalkeepers in Slovakia national football team and also FK Inter Bratislava.

-Mentel played for FK Inter Bratislava, Dukla Banská Bystrica and DAC Dunajská Streda in the Czechoslovak First League.
+Mentel was born in Šurany.
+He played as a goalkeeper for FK Inter Bratislava, Dukla Banská Bystrica and DAC Dunajská Streda in the Czechoslovak First League.
 He also played a season in the Gambrinus liga following the dissolution of Czechoslovakia for FC Kaučuk Opava.